Why is IVF emotionally stressful?

 Waiting for Pregnancy News

-Waiting to hear “the news” about your IVF cycle is stressful.
-It’s normal to keep an eye on your body every day to look for signs of pregnancy during this two-week waiting.
+The waiting to hear "the news" about your IVF cycle is stressful.
+It's normal to keep an eye on your body every day to look for signs of pregnancy in the two-week waiting.
 It is possible to manage your anxiety by preparing yourself with these guidelines:

 - Give yourself a treat.
 Make sure you do things that you love.

 - Deep, slow breaths when you're anxious.

 - Change your negative thinking.
 Believing in the worst makes the wait seem more long.